wangguan0402/test/README.md

 Each correctly implemented extra credit will increase your score by 2%, to a maximum of 6%.
 The main reason for the extra credit is to provide opportunities for you to challenge yourself.
 Please take on the extra credit after you have completed the rest of the assignment.
 Make sure to mention which extra credit features you implemented in your README.md.

-* When form is submitted in the New User page, send an e¬mail message to the new user confirming his/her membership and redirect them to the logged in home page.
+* When form is submitted in the New User page, send an e-mail message to the new user confirming his/her membership and redirect them to the logged in home page.
 (HINT: Check out Mandrill - Ask Otto for help.)
-* Ask the user if he/she has forgotten the password and if so, create a new password and e¬mail it to them.
+* Ask the user if he/she has forgotten the password and if so, create a new password and e-mail it to them.
-* An additional class of "root¬user".
-Anyone who is a root¬user can edit anyone's album.
+* An additional class of "root-user".
+Anyone who is a root-user can edit anyone's album.
 There should be an administrative interface for giving/removing the root-user privilege.
 * Use CSS to align images in rows and columns (no HTML tables allowed!) and make the website look more appealing - GSI/IAs will award points based on effort and overall design.